-- an ability to undertake, develop and complete a research project of limited scope through the phases of a) identifying a research theme b) by collecting information (heuristics); c) evaluating the information (internal and external source criticism); and interpreting the data (hermeneutics/analysis); - competence and efficiency in the use of the historical method to report on the findings in an informed, articulate, ethical manner that reflects integrity, veracity and an insightful interpretation and presentation of existing knowledge on the selected topic.
+- and external source criticism); and interpreting the data (hermeneutics/analysis); - competence and efficiency in the use of the historical method to report on the findings in an informed, articulate, ethical manner that reflects integrity, veracity and an insightful interpretation and presentation of existing knowledge on the selected topic.

-- select and design a focused and demarcated research topic in a chosen field of History within one or more clearly stated and reviewed historiographical traditions; - critically describe and engage with various historiographical perspectives and theoretical underpinnings of history as a discipline, relevant to the selected topic of research; - demonstrate advanced hermeneutic knowledge of and insight into the complexities surrounding the process of historical research with the view to apply historical research methods to the selected topic; - skilfully collect and select appropriate source material, preferably inclusive of primary (archival) sources, and apply the historical methodology of

-- internal and external criticism and the integration of sources in a formal academic manner: - analyse, evaluate and synthesise information through the application of historical research methods while also taking account of relevant theory and broader historical contexts and impacts; - demonstrate excellent writing skills, adherence to a strong line of argumentation and succeed in adhering to the requirements of narrative, descriptive and theoretical historical writing; - effectively execute a research paper adhering to the requirements of excellent scholarship and present research findings in the form of both a written and oral report.
+- select and design a focused and demarcated research topic in a chosen field of History within one or more clearly stated and reviewed historiographical traditions; - critically describe and engage with various historiographical perspectives and theoretical underpinnings of history as a discipline, relevant to the selected topic of research; - demonstrate advanced hermeneutic knowledge of and insight into the complexities surrounding the process of historical research with the view to apply historical research methods to the selected topic; - skilfully collect and select appropriate source material, preferably inclusive of primary (archival) sources, and apply the historical methodology of internal and external criticism and the integration of sources in a formal academic manner; - analyse, evaluate and synthesise information through the application of historical research methods while also taking account of relevant theory and broader historical contexts and impacts; - demonstrate excellent writing skills, adherence to a strong line of argumentation and succeed in adhering to the requirements of narrative, descriptive and theoretical historical writing; - effectively execute a research paper adhering to the requirements of excellent scholarship and present research findings in the form of both a written and oral report.

-- to critically judge the ethical conduct of self and others within different cultural and social environs, and to effect change in conduct where necessary: - accurately, coherently, appropriately and creatively present and communicate new research in written and oral format to the academic community of historians and post-graduate students with an understanding of and respect for intellectual property conventions, copyright principles and rules on plagiarism; and - apply self-regulated learning skills, specifically semi-independent historical research and effective management of learning resources with an emphasis on primary documents.
+- to critically judge the ethical conduct of self and others within different cultural and social environs, and to effect change in conduct where necessary; - accurately, coherently, appropriately and creatively present and communicate new research in written and oral format to the academic community of historians and post-graduate students with an understanding of and respect for intellectual property conventions, copyright principles and rules on plagiarism; and - apply self-regulated learning skills, specifically semi-independent historical research and effective management of learning resources with an emphasis on primary documents.

-Tests and assignments - weight: 50% Semester exam 1X3 hours - weight: 50%
+Semester exam 1X3 hours - weight: 50%